 What Causes Metal Stains on Clothes

 "Gold" buttons, beading, and embellishments are usually made with plated metals or plated plastic that can react with the air, your skin, or cosmetics to change colors and corrode leaving stains on fabric.
 Even vintage sterling silver buttons will tarnish or oxide as they react with the air and the oils of your skin.
 That tarnish can be transferred to your clothing.
 This is particularly problematic if you decide to remove or change the buttons or trim.

 What causes the problem?
 Make-up is the most common cause of the blackening or smudging.
-Cosmetics and lotions often contain chemical compounds that when come in contact with the metals corrode or rub off very tiny particles of metal which appear as black dust and smudges.
-Perspiration on our skin produces mild chemicals that are enough to cause corrosion of 14 karat gold much less cheaper metals.
+Cosmetics and lotions often contain chemical compounds that when they come in contact with the metals corrode or rub off very tiny particles of metal which appear as black dust and smudges.
+Perspiration on our skin produces mild chemicals that are enough to cause corrosion of 14 karat gold much less cheap metals.

 To remove the stains from a washable garment, turn the garment inside out and hold under a cold water faucet to flush the stained area.
 This should force the metallic particles out of the fibers; then wash as recommended on the care label.